devomnimind/Doxiwehu-OmniMind-Public/README.md

 ## Maintenance Notes

 - Legacy artifacts live in `archive/reports/` and `archive/examples/`; reference `archive/README.md` for context.
+- Legacy demos that contain invalid syntax (e.g., the old `archive/examples/demo_phase6*`) have been removed to keep the formatter pipeline operável.
+Any new artifacts placed under `archive/examples/` must be sanitized and approved before re-enabling them in `black`/`flake8` runs; by default essa pasta fica excluída dos hooks de qualidade.
 - Scripts under `scripts/` are the only runtime automation files allowed at the root level; please do not scatter lone `.py` or `.sh` files outside this directory.
 - Tests that once lived at the root now reside under `tests/legacy/`; keep new tests under `tests/`.
 - Temporary tool outputs must stay within `tmp/`; this directory is ignored and safe to wipe.